arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 |          | 164             | PF12          | GPIO_4              |
 |          | 169             | PF13          | ADC_CH2 (A2)        |

-With this information, it is possible to define the differnt pins and their behaviour to be controlled by the [Arduino Portenta Cores](https://github.com/arduino/ArduinoCore-mbed/releases) // TODO , the Portenta X8 Enviroment (latest firmware available [here](https://downloads.arduino.cc/portentax8image/image-latest.tar.gz)) // TODO link to the firmware, or the official [Python.GPIO library](https://github.com/SuMere/portenta-gpio) // TODO link to that library.
+With this information, it is possible to define the different pins and their behaviour to be controlled by the [Arduino Portenta Cores](https://github.com/arduino/ArduinoCore-mbed/releases) // TODO , the Portenta X8 Environment (latest firmware available [here](https://downloads.arduino.cc/portentax8image/image-latest.tar.gz)) // TODO link to the firmware, or the official [Python.GPIO library](https://github.com/SuMere/portenta-gpio) // TODO link to that library.

 ### PWM Pins